It started when I boarded a plane at O'Hare with a one-way planet ticket to Boston, one suitcase, and $12 to my name.

-Well, that's partly true.
-I also arranged a job with room and board.
+Well, I also arranged a job with room and board.

 I left my windy hometown for Cambridge in July of 2009.
 I dropped out of college the year before, spent the next year languishing in a northern Illinois suburb, and ultimately decided it was time to change my life.